 There were three TV networks in 1968 with NBC and CBS neck and neck in the lead.
 ABC brought up the caboose with third place, which as one reporter claims, “Would’ve been fourth, but there were only three.”

 Best of Enemies finds its strength by not taking sides with either Buckley or Vidal and presenting each factually, faithfully recreating these debates and the context leading up to them.
 But it is how the success of these debates that makes Best of Enemies all the more relevant.
-Directors Morgan Neville and Robert Gordon know that ABC, in a shamelessly attempt at ratings and viewership, pointed the way to the cable news of talking—sometimes yelling—heads of Fox News, MSNBC and CNN.
+Directors Morgan Neville and Robert Gordon know that ABC, in a shameless attempt at ratings and viewership, pointed the way to the cable news of talking—sometimes yelling—heads of Fox News, MSNBC, and CNN.